tormaroe/FSharp.Msisdn/README.md

 Features:

-* Provides a type for representing phone numbers
+* Provides a type for representing phone numbers.
+A value of this type will ALWAYS be a valid phone number (it may not exist, but it will be valid).
 * Validates MSISDN strings
 * Normalizes MSISDN strings to its canonical representation
 * Lets you extract country calling code and country name from Msisdn